-We are conducting a significant portion of our research in the United Kingdom, where licenses to cultivate, possess and supply certain cannabinoids for medical research are granted by the Home Office on an annual basis.
+We plan to conduct a significant portion of our research in the United Kingdom, where licenses to cultivate, possess and supply cannabinoids for medical research are granted by the Home Office on an annual basis.
 We currently possess the required licenses to do our research in the United Kingdom.
-Our research must be conducted within research institutions that also possess required licenses.
-If we are unable to conduct research at institutions that possess required licenses, or if those licenses are not obtained or renewed in the future, we may not be in a position to engage in or carry out research and development programs in the United Kingdom.
+Our research must be conducted within research institutions that also possess the required licenses.
+If we are unable to conduct research at institutions that possess the required licenses, or if those licenses are not obtained or renewed in the future, we may not be in a position to engage in or carry on research and development programs in the United Kingdom.
 In order to carry out research in countries other than the United States and the United Kingdom, similar licenses to those outlined above may be required to be issued by the relevant authority in each country.
-In addition, we will be required to obtain licenses to export from the US or the UK, and to import into the recipient country.
-We may also conduct a portion of our research in Canada, where we are currently collaborating on certain research at the University of Western Ontario, and in Ireland, where we currently have multiple research collaborations with Trinity College Dublin.
+In addition, we will be required to obtain licenses to export from the U.S. or the UK, and to import into the recipient country.
+We may also conduct a portion of our research in Canada, where we are currently collaborating on certain research and have an office, and in Ireland, where we currently have an office and a research collaboration with Trinity College Dublin.